Hydrochloric acid: Physical properties

 Physical properties of hydrochloric acid, such as boiling and melting points, density, and pH, depend on the concentration or molarity of HCl in the aqueous solution.
 They range from those of water at very low concentrations approaching 0% HCl to values for fuming hydrochloric acid at over 40% HCl.

 Hydrochloric acid as the binary (two-component) mixture of HCl and H2O has a constant-boiling azeotrope at 20.2% HCl and 108.6 C. There are four constant-crystallization eutectic points for hydrochloric acid, between the crystal form of [H3O]Cl (68% HCl), [H5O2]Cl (51% HCl), [H7O3]Cl (41% HCl), [H3O]Cl·5H2O (25% HCl), and ice (0% HCl).
 There is also a metastable eutectic point at 24.8% between ice and the [H7O3]Cl crystallization.
-They are all Hydronium salts.
+They are all hydronium salts.

 Production

 Hydrochloric acid is usually prepared industrially by dissolving hydrogen chloride in water.
-Hydrogen chloride can be generated in many ways, and thus several precursors to hydrochloric acid exist.
+Hydrogen chloride can be generated in many ways, so several precursors to hydrochloric acid exist.
 The large-scale production of hydrochloric acid is almost always integrated with the industrial scale production of other chemicals, such as in the chloralkali process which produces hydroxide, hydrogen, and chlorine, the latter of which can be combined to produce HCl.

 Hydrogen chloride is produced by combining chlorine and hydrogen: